webclinic017/iodo/README.md

 3. Run `iodo.py` to start.

+### Working
+* account info
+* viewing portfolio
+* viewing stock asking and bidding prices (not sure if im using correct endpoint for this)
+* buying shares
+* selling shares

 ### To do list
-* finish writing up the functions to view and buy/sell shares.
 * write the algorithm for trading.
 * ~~get price streaming through websockets working~~ Looks like its only available on polygon which is US residents only :(
+* use websockets to stream when orders get executed
 * extending functionality such as limit orders
 * ability look at historical data

-### Working
-* account info
-* viewing portfolio
-* viewing stock asking and bidding prices (not sure if im using correct endpoint for this)
-* buying shares
+* error checking